Good day Susan

-Neuroscientists at Georgetown University Medical Center (2016) discovered that skilled readers can recognize words at lightning-fast speed when they read because the word has been placed in a sort of visual dictionary.
+Neuroscientists at Georgetown University Medical Center (2016) concluded that skilled readers can recognize words at lightning-fast speed when they read because the words have been placed in a sort of visual dictionary.
 This part of the brain is known as the visual word form area (VWFA) and functions separately from an area that processes the sounds of written words.

 Glezer and her coauthors tested word recognition in 27 volunteers in two different experiments using fMRI.
 They were able to see that words that were different, but sound the same — like ‘hare’ and ‘hair’ — activate different neurons, akin to accessing different entries in a dictionary’s catalog.
 If the sounds of the word influenced this part of the brain we would expect to see that they activate the same or similar neurons, but this was not the case — ‘hair’ and ‘hare’ looked just as different as ‘hair’ and ‘soup’.
 Also, the researchers found a different distinct region that was sensitive to the sounds, where ‘hair’ and ‘hare’ did look the same.
 The researchers thus showed that the brain has regions that specialize in doing each of the components of reading: one region is doing the visual piece and the other is doing the sound piece.
 The part of the brain that does not work well then in the case of a child with orthographic dyslexia, is most likely the region that is doing the visual piece, i.e. the VWFA.